Texas church shooting and Hanukkah stabbing spur calls for increased security

 Paxton said at a news conference Monday afternoon that while he had not talked to Wilson, "my understanding, he was a reserve deputy and had significant training, had his own shooting range and taught other people how to shoot, had taught many people in this church how to be prepared."

-The Hood County Sheriff's Office confirmed to NBC News that Wilson was a reserve with their office in the late 1980s and the early 1990s.
+The Hood County Sheriff's Office confirmed to NBC News that Wilson was a reserve officer there in the late 1980s and the early 1990s.

 Chinn said he was traveling to Texas to meet with people involved at the church.